JonMUnity/documentation/docs/books/admin_guide/01-presentation.md

 * Simultaneous execution of several programs.
 * Distribution of CPU time by the scheduler.
 * Reduction of problems caused by a failed application.
-* Reduced performance in the event of too many programs running.
+* Reduced performance if too many programs are running.

 #### Multi-user